 The Babolat Pure Aero is one of the most iconic tennis racquets on the market and has been since its introduction in late 2003.
 The racquet was named “Pure Aero,” referring to the aerodynamic frame style, which allows for faster swings creating more power and spin.

-The racquet, a collaboration between Babolat and Rafel Nadal, has since gone on to be one of the highest-selling tennis racquets of all time.
-Babolat’s CEO Eric Babolat described the Babolat Pure Aero as “When we understood how strong he [Nadal] would be, we decided to build a new racquet completely adapted to his game.
+In this Babolat Pure Aero Review, I’ll cover everything about this magnificent racquet.
+The fruit of a collaboration between Babolat and Rafel Nadal, this racquet has since become one of the highest-selling tennis racquets ever.
+Babolat’s CEO Eric Babolat described the Babolat Pure Aero “When we understood how strong he (Nadal) would be, we decided to build a new racquet completely adapted to his game.
 A racquet that focuses on power and spin.”

-The racquet itself has gone through 7 generations, and although it has seen radical change to its design, the racquet still maintains its original heart and soul.
+The racquet itself has gone through 7 generations, and although it has seen radical changes to its design, the racquet still maintains its original heart and soul.

-The racquet is stunning to look at and pops with its yellow and black design, giving it a very aggressive aura.
-The shape of the Babolat Pure Aero somehow appeals to all levels of players, men, women, juniors, and recreational tennis players who aspire to feel and look like Rafael Nadal even if it is just a dream.
+The racquet is stunning and pops with its yellow and black design, giving it a very aggressive aura.
+The shape of the Babolat Pure Aero racquet somehow appeals to all levels of players, men, women, juniors, and recreational tennis players who aspire to feel and look like Rafael Nadal, even if it is just a dream.

 The head’s shape and size make it perfect for creating vast amounts of spin, even for those struggling to create spin.
 The beam technology allows the racquet to change thickness at different points in the frame, allowing flex and comfort while still creating power and feel.

 Talking with other coaches and players, the feedback has been positive, with detailed reviews on the new “cortex dampening” system redesigned after input from several Babolat Professional Players.

 - Stiff frame

 |Unstrung Balance||32 cm|